JPinlac/learning-after-bootcamp/README.md

 There seems to be a recurring theme with coding. __The more you learn the less you think you know.__ This was never more apparent than after the bootcamp.
 We learned about all the technologies we could use to make a decent web application, but working 40 hours a week and cramming all that info in about 10 weeks didn't allow for in-depth learning.
 There's a lot nuances and depth in all the code that we have to familiarize ourselves with. __So, it's back to the basics.__

+I'll also be doing daily programming challenges to keep my coding skills sharp.
+On the 28th I started the first day of [Advent of Code](http://www.adventofcode.com), you can follow my progress on my [log](#log) and [github](https://github.com/JPinlac/daily-programming-challenges).

 ##### HTML and CSS

 HTML and CSS, the basic building blocks of a website.
 You can make a very nice fully functioning website with just these tools.
 They've also come a very long way with the introduction of HTML5 and CSS3.
 There's cool things like more sematic markup and positioning with flexboxes.
 There's also a lot of things you should be aware of, such as web accessibility  and making sure your page is properly formatted for SEO (search engine optimization).